tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 - **3.000 EUR** for prints: badges, sponsors’ panels, posters and branding elements;
 - **2.500 EUR** for other things: diversity support, online tools, etc.

-The initial estimated budget was 60.000 EUR, but we managed to **gather 73.850 EUR**, which was beyond our wildest dreams:
+The initial estimated budget was 60.000 EUR, but we managed to **gather 73.000 EUR**, which was beyond our wildest dreams:

 - **46.500 EUR** from sponsorships;
 - **26.500 EUR** from tickets;
-- **850 EUR** from donations for our revo.swag;
 - Some costs were also covered by our partners.

+The money we raised from donations offered in exchange for branded swag will be **fully donated** to the [IRIS high-school](https://www.facebook.com/Liceul-Teoretic-Special-Iris-Timi%C5%9Foara-2221221011535265/) for visually impaired children.
+Initially, we were planning on giving away 50% of the total donated amount, but we finally decided to donate all **850 EUR**.

 ## What about the extra money?

-The first edition of revo.js made a **profit of 17.850 EUR**, which exceeded our initial expectations.
-Since revo.js is a not-for-profit event, the extra money will go into **growing the local JavaScript community**.
+The first edition of revo.js made a **profit of 17.000 EUR**, which exceeded our initial expectations.
+Since revo.js is a not-for-profit event, the extra money will go into growing the local JavaScript community, various donations and as backup for future events.

-### revo.swag donations

-The money we raised from donations offered in exchange for branded swag will be **fully donated** to the [IRIS high-school](https://www.facebook.com/Liceul-Teoretic-Special-Iris-Timi%C5%9Foara-2221221011535265/) for visually impaired children.
-Initially, we were planning on giving away 50% of the total donated amount, but we finally decided to donate the entire sum.

 ### JS causes donations

-We are planning to donate a part of the total profit to various JS community causes, such as open-source and underrepresented or local tech initiatives.
+We are planning to donate a part of the total profit to various JS community causes, such as open-source and underrepresented tech initiatives.

 ### Make revo.js better